tristan-fbdsgs/dotfiles/README.md

 # dotfiles
-This repo is used to hold all my dotfiles to keep consistency between computers and operating systems
+This repo is used to hold my dotfiles to keep consistency between computers and operating systems